 Perhaps you’ve personally known someone, or treated someone, who attempted suicide using a firearm.
 Chances are, it was a man – and chances are, the attempt was fatal.

 Guns and Suicide in the United States

-Regardless of the gender of suicide-by-firearm victims, increased awareness of firearm safety can go a long way in preventing fatal outcomes.
+Regardless of the gender of suicide-by-firearm victims, increased awareness of firearm safety can go a long way in preventing gun deaths and reducing suicide rates.
 Here are some ways that we can help to prevent suicide by firearms in our communities:

 While most gun owners feel that guns make them safer2, this is likely not true if a person in the household is suicidal.
 In fact, studies show that access to a firearm increases the risk of death by suicide by as much as three times for everyone in the household.3

 One major action that can help save lives is to provide information about removing firearms, or installing trigger locks, firearms safes, and other methods of securing to not only individuals at risk for suicide but also to their loved ones.

 CAMS-care, which uses an evidence-based therapeutic framework for suicide-specific assessment and treatment of a patient’s suicidal risk, recommends a collaborative discussion between a healthcare provider and patient (and ideally the patient’s family or other support network) about how to stay safe.
 The CAMS-care assessment includes questions about access to firearms as well as personalized discussion of how to be safe with them.
 Recommendations for safety are not prescriptive; they are decisions made via collaborative problem solving.
 For some, the solution may be to remove firearms from the house altogether.
 For others, it may mean securing firearms in a gun safe with ammunition stored separately, and for others putting a picture of a loved one by the firearm is the only agreed upon deterrent.

 Increase Public Awareness of Firearm Safety to Prevent Suicide